sodadata/docs/soda-sql/custom-metric-templates.md

 <br />

+Works in:

 ![template-compatible-3](/assets/images/template-compatible-3.png){:height="155px" width="155px"}

 <details>
     <summary>Explain the SQL</summary>
     <ul>
-        <li>The first query counts the number of rows in which the values in either column are distinct relative to the other column contents, and displays the number of distinct values (mappings that failed), or the full contents of the failed rows that contain distinct values. </li>
+        <li>The first query counts the number of rows in which the values in either column are distinct relative to the other column contents, and displays the full contents of the failed rows that contain distinct values. </li>
         <li>The second query is the same as the first, but displays only the distinct values that appear in either column.</li>
     </ul>
 </details>